Integralist/integralist.co.uk/content/posts/go-interfaces.md

 bar: p=3, y=4
 ```

-So we can see we called `doThing` and passed a concrete type that satisfied the `foo` interface and so that function called the `bar` method it was expecting to exist.
-Next we called `doThing` again but passed a different concrete type that not only satisfied the `foo` interface, but the `newfoo` interface and within `doThing` we type assert that the object passed in is not only a `foo` but a `newfoo`.
+So we can see we called `doThing` and passed a concrete type that satisfied the `Fooer` interface and so that function called the `bar` method it was expecting to exist.
+Next we called `doThing` again but passed a different concrete type that not only satisfied the `Fooer` interface, but the `Newfooer` interface and within `doThing` we type assert that the object passed in is not only a `Fooer` but a `Newfooer`.

 What would this look like in practice then?
 Well, if the Go standard library wanted to add a new method to the existing (and very popular) `net/http` package `ResponseWriter` interface: they would create a new interface with just the new behaviour defined, then they would document its existence and in that documentation they would explain that if your HTTP handler required the new behaviour, then you should type assert for it.